Axioms for infinite matroids: Examples

-Generalizing matroid representations over fields and over a finite ground set to representations over {\em fuzzy fields} and infinite ground sets, Dress defined {\em matroids with coefficients} \cite{Dress86}.
-Every finite matroid has a representation over some fuzzy field.
-A matroid with coefficients, $D$~say, determines a closure operator~$cl_D$ that satisfies (CL1--4), but which is not known to satisfy~(CLM).
+Generalizing matroid representations over fields and over a finite ground set to representations over fuzzy fields and infinite ground sets, Dress defined {\em matroids with coefficients} \cite{Dress86}.
+There is a fuzzy field over which all finite matroids are representable~\cite{Dress-WenzelGrassmann-Pluecker}. \COMMENT{} A matroid with coefficients, $D$~say, determines a closure operator~$cl_D$ that satisfies (CL1--4), but which need not satisfy~(CLM).
 In this setup, $D$~also has a {\em dual\/}~$D^*$, which by construction has the property that its circuits intersect those of $D$ finitely.
-We do not know whether this duality agrees with ours when $cl_D$ and~$cl_{D*}$ do satisfy~(CLM) and hence define matroids in our sense, i.e., whether then $(E, cl_{D^*})=(E, cl_D)^*$.
-Results of Wagowski~\cite{Wag94} imply that if $M$ is a matroid in our sense, there is a matroid with coefficients $D$ such that $M=(E,cl_D)$ and $M^*=(E,cl_{D^*})$ if and only if the circuits of $M$ Êmeet its cocircuits finitely.
-However, we do not know whether all our matroids have this property.
+We do not know whether this duality agrees with ours when $cl_D$ and~$cl_{D^*}$ do satisfy~(CLM) and hence define matroids in our sense, i.e., whether then $(E, cl_{D^*})=(E, cl_D)^*$.
+But there is an example of a matroid with coefficients, $D$~say, for which $cl_D$ satisfies (CLM) but $cl_{D^*}$ does not~\cite{AfzaliBowler12}.
+Results of Wagowski~\cite{Wag94} imply that, given a matroid $M$ in our sense, there is a matroid with coefficients $D$ such that $M=(E,cl_D)$ and $M^*=(E,cl_{D^*})$ if and only if $M$ is tame.